Rsharma-6/CodeRome/README.md

 ## 🚀 Features

-- ⚡ **Real-time collaboration:** All users in a room can edit code simultaneously and see changes instantly.
+- ⚡ **Real-time collaboration with yjs:** All users in a room can edit code simultaneously, and Yjs uses CRDTs to merge changes instantly without conflicts.
 - 🔄 **Live code & output sync:** Both **code** and **compiler output** are synchronized across all users in the same room — everyone sees the same result after a compilation.
 - 🔔 **User join/leave notifications:** When a user joins or leaves the room, all participants get instant on-screen notifications.
 - 🆔 **Unique Room ID (UUID):** Each room is created with a unique **UUID**, ensuring every coding session is distinct and securely identified.